diffalot/diff.mx/_posts/2014-10-10-sword-art-online.markdown

-i've been enjoying watching [_sword art online_](http://en.wikipedia.org/wiki/Sword_Art_Online) lately [(it's on crunchroll right now)](http://www.crunchyroll.com/sword-art-online).  the first half of the first season was a lightly entertaining jaunt into full emersion virtual reality (full body neurological haptic control) with a evil mad scientist serial killer bad guy, but the second half of that first season was atrocious in it's use of [the damsel in distress
+i've been enjoying watching [_sword art online_](http://en.wikipedia.org/wiki/Sword_Art_Online) lately [(it's on crunchroll right now)](http://www.crunchyroll.com/sword-art-online).  the first half of the first season was a lightly entertaining jaunt into emersive virtual reality (full body neurological haptic control) with a evil mad scientist serial killer bad guy, but the second half of that first season was atrocious in it's use of [the damsel in distress